astorDev/versy/appstore/my-experience/article.md

 >
 > We noticed that your app provides the same feature set as other apps submitted to the App Store; it simply varies in content or language, which is considered a form of spam.

-Although I agree my app didn't have a unique feature set the reason seems too arbitrary.
+I agree my app didn't have a unique feature set, but still the reason seems too arbitrary.
 The app wasn't supposed to be very unique, but it wasn't just varying in content or language - it has its own user experience.
 It just seems that Apple should have a more sophisticated reason to reject an app, keeping in mind that I'm paying for the developer subscription.
 I received the rejection in July.
 After the rejection, I decided to focus on the main app in the story and it took me 5 months to prepare to send an app to review one more time.

 ## The Freezing Winter